werf/werf/docs/pages/guides/advanced_build/first_application.md

     curl localhost:8000
     ```

-## Step 3: Push image into docker registry
+## Step 3: Push image into Docker registry

-Werf can be used to push a built image into Docker Registry.
+Werf can be used to push a built image into Docker registry.

-1. Run local Docker Registry:
+1. Run local Docker registry:

     ```shell
     docker run -d -p 5000:5000 --restart=always --name registry registry:2